Transportability without positivity: a synthesis of statistical and simulation modeling: Application

 Age was included in all nuisance models with both a linear and quadratic term, and no interaction terms.
-Details on the standard g-computation and IPW estimators are provided in Appendix A. As a benchmark, we present results that used the full data.
+As a benchmark, we present results that used the full data.
 The remainder of analyses used the restricted data.
-For the restricted target population approach, estimators were applied to the clinic data include both men and women.
+Details on the standard g-computation and IPW estimators are provided in Appendix A. For the restricted target population approach, estimators were applied to the clinic data include both men and women.
 For point and variance estimation, we used M-estimation \cite{zivich_delicatessen_2022, stefanski_calculus_2002}.

 For the synthesis approach, the described g-computation and IPW estimators were applied with 10,000 Monte Carlo iterations.
 The synthesis models were

 for g-computation and